MRChemSoft/mrchem/doc/users/user_ref.rst

           - ``value.lower() in ['exponential']``

       :red:`Sections`
-       :outside: Parameters for the continuum solvent outside the cavity.
+       :epsilon_out: Parameters for the continuum solvent outside the cavity.

             :red:`Keywords`
              :nonequilibrium: Whether to use the nonequilibrium formulation of response, *i.e.* use the dynamic permittivity for the calculation of the response reaction field.
 Defaults to false.